 One of my biggest fears was that I was gay.
 But looking back I realize that liking boys was effortless.
 I had my first crush on my neighbor before I even knew what a crush really was.
 Fearing that I liked girls instead was just that—a fear.
 And it came from the outside idea that homosexuality is wrong, so it has to be something I need to avoid, which means I have to think really hard about avoiding it, which means…oh, crap.
 I’m obsessing.
 Know what I mean?

 On a similar note, what’s the difference between a sexual fantasy and a sexual obsession?

 A sexual fantasy is pleasurable, whether the person is fantasizing about a socially acceptable act or not.
 A sexual obsession feels disturbing, is unwanted, and feels wrong and immoral (e.g., getting frisky with your cat, Frisky).

 I go to church every Sunday and my faith is very important to me.
 Am I obsessive about religion?

 Puh-lenty of people go to church every week.
 Some go a few times a week.
 Some pray many times a day.
-Some are pastors or missionaries or youth leaders.
+Some are pastors or youth leaders.
 It is possible to have a healthy involvement in a religious organization or to have a strong faith without being obsessive.

 Obsessing about religion means worrying excessively about offending God somehow.
 One might try so hard not to be blasphemous that one can scarcely think of anything else.
 Whereas prayer for a generally religious person is an important but pleasant activity, prayer for a person who obsesses about religion is a distressing activity, and may be done as a compulsion in an attempt to ward off bad thoughts or punishment, or to undo bad thoughts.